NPStudios/NPStudios.github.io/index.markdown

 ### [Assessment 2](https://npstudios.github.io/assessments/#assessment-2)
-> Here you can fina all of our documentation for assessment 2 for this module.
+> Here you can find all of our documentation for assessment 2 for this module.